paigeyeung/battlecode22/notes.md

         - Droids help update Archons seen and alive in shared array
     - future
         - Search for enemy Archons in radius if it is missing
+        - First Archon to run is resource manager for the turn
+        - Locally evaluate combat score to determine attack/retreat
         - Remove seeded randomness
 - Shared array
     - w2